Rinderpest

 Profile

-Rinderpest is a viral disease of large ruminants and pigs.
+Rinderpest has been considered eradicated worldwide since 2011.
+It is a viral disease of cloven-hoofed animals and mainly affects cattle and buffalo.
 The typical course of the disease is an acute febrile illness with a very high mortality rate, depending on the virus strain.
 Small ruminants such as sheep and goats are also susceptible to the virus, but show only mild symptoms.
 However, they can transmit the virus to cattle.

 Symptomatology

 The classic course of rinderpest infection can be divided into 5 phases.
-After a short incubation period of 3 to 5 days, the prodromal phase occurs, which is characterized by high fever.
-This is followed by the mucosal phase, in which lesions of the oral mucosa appear and purulent nasal and ocular secretions occur.
-Affected animals show a decreased general condition and suffer from loss of appetite.
+After a short incubation period of 3 to 5 days, there is the prodromal phase, which is characterised by high fever.
+This is followed by the mucosal phase, in which lesions appear in the oral mucosa and purulent nasal and ocular secretions occur.
+The affected animals show a reduced general condition and suffer from loss of appetite.
 Post-mortem examinations show that necrotic lesions of the digestive system occur.
-Next comes the diarrheic phase, which is accompanied by severe, bloody diarrhea.
-In this phase, animals are severely exhausted, weak, dehydrated, and die.
-In nonfatal cases, the fifth phase follows, during which the animals recover.
-This process may take several weeks.
-During this convalescent phase, abortions may occur in pregnant animals.
+Next comes the diarrhoeic phase, which is accompanied by severe, bloody diarrhoea.
+In this phase, the animals are severely exhausted, weak, dehydrated and die.
+In non-fatal cases, the fifth phase follows, in which the animals recover.
+This process can take several weeks.
+During this convalescence phase, pregnant animals may abort.
 In some cases, skin lesions or blindness occur due to severe eye infections.
-The latter was observed in an outbreak in kudus in Kenya, where severe conjunctival and corneal inflammation was observed.
-In weakly virulent strains of rinderpest virus, the incubation period can be as short as 15 days.
-Also, clinical disease may be much weaker or absent.
-Due to suppression of the immune system by infection with morbilliviruses, secondary bacterial or parasitic infections often occur, which often greatly influence the course of the disease.
+The latter was observed in an outbreak in kudus in Kenya, where severe inflammation of the conjunctiva and cornea was observed.
+With low virulent strains of rinderpest virus, the incubation period can be up to 15 days.
+The clinical disease can also be much less severe or absent altogether.
+Due to the suppression of the immune system caused by infection with morbilliviruses, secondary bacterial or parasitic infections often occur, which often have a strong influence on the course of the disease.

 Diagnostic